The Cloud Mountain Farm Center Team

 I have formal training and experience as a teacher, life experience in both home and commercial orchards, and a lifelong passion for plants and gardening.
 I feel the most rewarding part of my job is educating people about perennial plants- what works where, how to grow both food for the family and plantings for the environment and for aesthetic and mental health.
 I’ve built a house, not knowing anything about construction.
-After 36 years, I still live in that house.
+Almost four decades later, I still live in that house.
 I love trying to grow alpine plants, especially ones that are native to the North Cascades.
 Like most rock garden enthusiasts, it’s a case of “tried that, killed that”.

 (360) 966-5859 x1025

 My first exposure to farm-based education was working with high school students in a youth leadership program.
 I was inspired by this work, recognizing that teaching and learning with people about growing food is empowering on an individual and community level.
 It is a way for people to engage with the land and support the vitality of their neighborhoods and broader regions.
 My formal education includes an M. ED in environmental education at Western Washington University and a certificate in ecological horticulture at UC Santa Cruz.
 My favorite part of this job at CMFC is working with people to achieve their personal goals and knowing that the work they will participate in will also strengthen communities.
 If I am not thinking about food systems, I am likely day dreaming about adventuring in the North Cascades alpine.
 I love growing melons!
 Slicing into a juicy melon that you nurtured throughout a long season, is the most rewarding feeling.
 Plus, they taste like candy.

 Nursery Lead and Production Assistant

 (360) 966-5859 x1024